GabeScott/standard-works-vault/General Conference/1977 April - The Mediator.md

 That may be what the Lord had in mind when He said,

-“It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
-(Matt.
-19:24.)
+“It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.” ([[Matthew 19.24|Matt.
+19:24]].)

 Those who have faced a foreclosure know that one looks helplessly around, hoping for someone, anyone, to come to the rescue.